binkley/homebrewery-files/tuckers-kobolds.md

 The DM can take advantage of murder holes to harry characters while they are focused on traps.

-_**Behind the Holes:**_ A creature firing from a murder hole has three-quarters [cover](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Cover) (+5 to AC and DEX saves), can fire on at any target in a cone starting from their position, and does not have _Disadvantage_ if a target is adjacent.
-Attacks into the hole are at _Disadvantage_.
+_**Behind the Holes.**_ Kobolds fire from murder holes and have three-quarters [Cover](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Cover).
+They can fire on at any target in a cone starting from their position, and do not have _Disadvantage_ when a target is adjacent.
+Attacks into a murder hole are at _Disadvantage_.

-_**Into the Tunnels:**_ Breaking through a wall (AC 15, 30 HP) reveals the 3-foot-by-3-foot sniper&rsquo;s nest, which connects to a network of small unlit tunnels.
+_**Into the Tunnels.**_ Breaking through a wall (AC 15, 30 HP) reveals the 3-foot-by-3-foot sniper&rsquo;s nest, which connects to a network of small unlit tunnels.

 ### Balancing the Challenges